backplane/conex/wireguard/README.md

 The image uses the `wg` command as its entry-point.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/wireguard).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/wireguard).

 ## Usage